Understanding Regulations

-Current State of Veterinary Technology
+Current Landscape of Veterinary Technology in BC

 Registered Veterinary Technologists (RVTs) are essential, highly trained professionals who play a critical role in delivering safe, effective veterinary care in British Columbia.